-- · Show your verifier: - your packaging and how you know it is safe and suitable for the foods you are packaging, - your food labels and how you know what to put on your labels. - Your verifier might: - how you worked out the shelf-life of a food.
+- · Show your verifier: - your packaging and how you know it is safe and suitable for the foods you are packaging, - your food labels and how you know what to put on your labels. - Your verifier might: - how you worked out the shelf-life of a food product, - for the results of shelf-life testing if you carried out testing.